 This means that while it can be okay to take that prescription in the short-term following a surgery, long-term use won’t properly treat chronic pain, it can actually make the entire situation worse — leaving you depressed and still hurting.

 So if you can’t turn to prescription painkillers to help ease your chronic aches and discomforts to help you get back to enjoying your life, what can you do?

 The answer is, turn back to nature and use ingredients that support the health of your immune system and inflammatory response, without dampening the body’s natural pain relief system.

-During my years as a natural health researcher, these four come up over and over:
+During my years as a natural health researcher, these have come up over and over:

 - Black Cumin Seed Oil – Delivers both thymoquinone and thymohydroquinone to provide remarkable inflammatory support that targets your immune system right in your brain to act as an immuno-modulator and help calm your body’s natural pain signals.
 In fact, a 2012 study of 40 women with severe joint pain found that taking the active ingredient in black cumin seed oil led to “significant improvement” in their condition plus a reduction in joint swelling and stiffness — especially in the morning.

 - Turmeric Extract – A 4,000-year-old Indian herb to help modulate your NF-kb switch.
 NF-kb is the master regulator that signals and turns your body’s inflammatory response on and off and shuts down the inflammation signal.
 A study from the Journal of Biological Chemistry shows the active ingredient in turmeric extract — curcumin — can block NF-kb activity which can help reduce swelling, stiffness and aches for faster recovery and relief.